Aspects of my being

 For, behind the glass lies deconstructed emotion

 But, please, keep me unmasked.

-Touching on real problems in relationships, Volcano is the story of addiction, abuse and violence told through the lives of a young family and is set in the West Midlands, U.K. Although it has a small budget it packs a huge punch and the screenplay has often brought people to tears, while giving hope to the survivors to live on and find peace.
+Touching on real problems in relationships, Volcano is the story of addiction, abuse and violence told through the lives of a young family.
+Set in the West Midlands, U.K., the screenplay has often brought people to tears, while giving hope to the survivors to live on and find peace.
 The story demonstrates the multi-faceted nature of domestic abuse, highlighting its parasitic tendencies whilst remaining true to a fundamental, yet flawed love that binds the relationship.
 Volcano is highly and emotionally charged throughout, portraying this dynamic story through the skills of the actors and director.
 While based on abuse in the family, the movie does have its moments of gentle humor, driven mainly through the character of Pops.
 The story has significant twists, culminating in an unexpected finish to a brutal beginning.

 The characters have similar facets.
 Each holds an element of control, an element of fear and an element of love.
 That’s what makes them people, and that’s what makes them three-dimensional.

 Married to Paul and they have a daughter, Jess.
 Eloise is a loving mother and wife, but is caught between her personal hopes and dreams, the abuse from Paul, the cloud of her mother, Sandra and the needs of her daughter.

 An alcoholic and a womanizer.
 At his core he has a good heart, but but his addiction has led him to a pattern of psychological and physical abuse of his family.